mbyr1905/agentic_ai_projects/rag_vector_database/Readme.txt

-Checking Phidata to get the suitable Vectordb.
+Checking Phidata to get the suitable Vectordb, storage.
+Used pdf url reader